-For additional follow-up reporting information see Part III.
+For additional follow-up reporting information see Part III, Section 4.G.

 PG&E procedures include spill prevention measures for every aspect of the facility which involves use of oil-filled equipment or containers.
-The training for spill prevention procedures used at this facility is described in Part II, Section 6.
+The training for spill prevention procedures used at this facility are described in Part II, Section 6.